yuselg/3311-W20-Public/Sample-Code/ETF-chess-challenge/README.md

 There is at least one error in the code we provide, but you should easily be able to see where this is.

-## What you must do
+## What you must do in this Prep

+Start by using `etf -new` to generate skeleton code for your project.

-Start by getting the acceptance test below working.
-Then write you own syntactically correct acceptance tests and ensure that the project (a) compiles and (b) is correct in all respects and (c) never crashes with exceptions, or non-termination.
+The next job is to get the provided acceptance test below working.

+Then write your own syntactically correct acceptance tests and ensure that the project (a) compiles and (b) is correct in all respects and (c) never crashes with exceptions, or non-termination.

+User regression testing religiously.

 **Hint**: You may wish to use the IDE to automatically generate the BON class diagram (or UML if you prefer).
 This diagram will assist you in understanding the architecture of the system,